Chestnut Walk Goods Yard

 The kits go together easily with very little fettling, well designed and executed, pity that most of them are no longer available and once Brian retires none of them will be available.

 Save for one set of doors still to arrive the buildings are complete and ready for Ian's ministrations.
 Though there are more scenic effects planned they are not finalized yet.
 The boards are now in readiness for the track (that even now on its way to me (9th April 2019)), hopefully track laying can begin in a few days.
 The 3mm closed cell underlay has also been fitted; it was very simple since it is self adhesive, which I had forgotten so no messy glues to contend with.
 The track plan will be stuck down with artists mounting spray so all the windows in my workshop will need to be open and the dreaded face mask in use again.
-Finally the track will be stuck down using ordinary PVA and ballasted with ash (yet to be sourced) and large sections either cobbled or paved with granite sets.
+Finally the track will be stuck down using ordinary PVA and ballasted with ash (yet to be sourced but C&L 4mm looks like it may do) and large sections either cobbled or paved with granite sets.
+Back to Top

 TO BE CONTINUED.